vickerscole12/ai-flight-brief/README.md

 **NOTAM coverage is intentionally best-effort.** Unlike weather, there isn't a single free, reliable, globally-comprehensive NOTAM API.
-The FAA publishes an official NOTAM API, but it requires a registered developer key and covers U.S. airports far more reliably than international ones.
+The FAA publishes an official NOTAM API, but it requires a registered developer key and covers U.S. airports far more reliably than other countries.
 Rather than fake NOTAM data or only support U.S. airports, this app:

 - Attempts a live NOTAM fetch if `NOTAM_API_KEY` is configured